 The inaugural edition of the Global Emerging Leaders Forum on Democracy is hosted in Goa, India.
 Future editions will move to other democratic contexts around the world.

-The forum is designed to produce things that outlast the four days — outputs that extend its impact across democratic systems and borders.
+The forum is designed to produce things that outlast the four days — not just for the world, but for each person in the room.

 The forum is by invitation — but nominations are open.
-If you know an emerging democratic leader anywhere in the world — an elected official, scholar, or civil society practitioner — who should be part of this conversation, tell us about them.
+If you know a young elected official, political party leader, or government official anywhere in the world who belongs in this room, tell us about them.

-The forum is by invitation — but if you believe someone belongs in this room, regardless of where they are from in the world, we want to hear from you.
+The forum is by invitation, and exclusively for those already in positions of democratic responsibility — elected officials, party leaders, and members of government.
+If you believe someone belongs in this room, we want to hear from you.

 We are open to conversations with organisations, universities, and government partners who share our commitment to democratic leadership development around the world.